Muntean-Darius/Homework-Logic-CS/README.md

 ## Overview
-This program checks whether a given propositional formula is well-formed and evaluates its truth value based on a specified interpretation.
+This program first transforms relaxed syntax into strict syntax and then checks whether the given propositional formula is well-formed and evaluates its truth value based on a specified interpretation.
 It utilizes tree data structures to represent the formula and processes logical operations.
+The program also creates a truth table that contains all possible interpretations.
+If the program recieves equivanlence laws in the laws list or consequence laws in the consequence_laws list it creates truth tables for all propositions and determines if the relation holds.

 ## Requirements
 - Python 3.6 or higher